You’re eating vegetables, exercising, getting enough rest, and your house is clean…

 Fortunately, mold toxicity can be detected through urine/blood testing.

-Studies on how does mold affect the human body has been the subject of many researches in the past decade, paving way to the discovery of advance treatments.
+Studies on how does mold affect the human body has been the subject of many types of research in the past decade, paving the way to the discovery of advanced treatments.

 But Sponaugle Wellness Institute does more than that!